 Ryan Scott Oliver has been a huge name in upcoming talent for Broadway.
 RSO has been responsible for 35mm: A Musical Exhibition, Jasper in Deadland and Darling, all of which are growing in popularity among younger audiences.

-RSO is known for his poignant pieces of music that speak not only to the strange world in which it inhabits but the world in which RSO has been writing his music.
-As we know, the Broadway community hasn’t been happy with the turn out of the Presidential Election and considering that the Broadway Community is majority minorities.
+RSO is known for his poignant pieces of music that speaks not only to the strange world in which they inhabit but the world as we know it today.

 With RSO being a gay man, living in a world where there are still hate crimes happening everywhere, his new album highlights the horror of being considered an outsider for being different.
 RSO takes the idea of homosexuality and inserts it into the H. P. Lovecraft story “The Outsider”.